Secure your holiday for £20

 • Note: Unfenced pond at the bottom of garden, pets must be supervised at all times

-• Note: Outdoor pool and second floor not part of the let
+• Note: Outdoor pool not part of let but may be available at request to owners

 • Note: Saturday check in only

-• Property can only accommodate a minimum stay of 7 nights
+• Property can only accommodate a minimum stay of 3 nights.

 Isle of Whitorn 3.6 miles.